szczyglis-dev/py-gpt/README.md

 ![v2_mode_chat](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_mode_chat.png)

-**Vision:** If you want to send photos from your disk or images from your camera for analysis, and the selected model does not support Vision, you must enable the `GPT-4 Vision (inline)` plugin in the Plugins menu.
+**Vision:** If you want to send photos from your disk or images from your camera for analysis, and the selected model does not support Vision, you must enable the `Vision (inline)` plugin in the Plugins menu.
 This plugin allows you to send photos or images from your camera for analysis in any Chat mode.

 ![v3_vision_plugins](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_vision_plugins.png)